The Clever Way Dictionary Editors Prank Each Other

 Castleski/shutterstockIf you have an old copy of the 1975 New Columbia Encyclopedia on hand, flip to page 1,850 and take a peek at the entry for American photographer Lillian Mountweazel.
 Born in Bangs, Ohio in 1942, “she was awarded government grants to make a series of photo-essays of unusual subject matter, including New York City buses, the cemeteries of Paris and rural American mailboxes.”
 The mailbox collection—exhibited around the world under the title Flags Up!—was evidence of a prodigious talent.
 But alas, the world would see no more of her genius: Mountweazel died in a freak explosion at the ripe age of 31, the encyclopedia reports, while on assignment for Combustibles magazine.
 This is how new words get added to the dictionary.

 Despite Lillian Mountweazel’s storied career, few art students have ever heard of her.
 That’s because Lillian Mountweazel never existed.
 Her life and extraordinary death were invented by the editors of the New Columbia Encyclopedia for one specific reason: to set a trap for would-be information thieves.
-(Think you have what it takes to be a dictionary editor?
-Think again!)

 It’s called a “fake entry”—but, thanks to a 2005 New Yorker article on the topic, the term “mountweazel” is also accepted.
 The idea is simple: because it’s impossible to copyright a fact, many reference books like dictionaries, atlases, and encyclopedias guard against plagiarism by including one deliberately false entry in their pages.
 If the editors should later see the false entry reproduced in some other company’s book, they know they’ve been stolen from.
 Outed by the mountweazels!